sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 I removed the `getServerInfo` query from the `Main` page.
 It existed so I could test how `useQuery` functions, now that I am close to finishing the styling of the landing page it should be removed.

-## 24 September 2021
+## 24 September 2021 (early morning)

-I fixes some markup errors indicated by the W3C validation rule and updated my error color to increase its contrast in accordance to the WAVE inspection tool I use.
+I fixed some markup errors indicated by the W3C validation rule and updated my error color to increase its contrast in accordance to the WAVE inspection tool I use.
 The last two things to fix (mark up wise) in the main page is an erro caused by the usage of `box-orient` property (which is not standard and thus not recommended for production, firefox why you do this to me) and a warning about the lack of heading tags in my product cards (which are wrapped in `article` tags).
 The reason I am using `box-orient` is in order to achieve truncating the last line of a multi-line text if it's too long.
 I should do it in a standard way tho.

 Next:

 -   achieve the same truncation result with a standard implementation, see https://css-tricks.com/line-clampin/ for some approaches.
 -   add an `h4` heading tag to the product cards and change the existing `h4` tags at the footer component to `h5`.

+## 24 September 2021

+I fixed the `box-orient` warning by replacing the property name with `-webkit-box-orient`.